SolangeUG/fundamentals/src/main/java/org/java/training/structures/adts/the-stack-adt.md

 | `top()`       |   Returns the top element of the stack, without removing it (or `null` if the stack is empty). |
 | `size()`      |   Returns the number of elements in the stack. |
 | `isEmpty()`   |   Returns a boolean indicating whether the stack is empty. |

+## Examples of application

+Internet web browsers store the addresses of recently visited sites on a stack.
+Each time a user visits a new site, that site is "pushed" onto the stack of addresses.
+The browser then allows the user to "pop" back to previously visited sites using the "back" button.

+Text editors usually provide an "undo" mechanism that cancels recent editing operations and reverts to former states of a document.
+This undo operation can be accomplished by keeping text changes in a stack.